saucelabs/sauce-docs/docs/visual-testing/integrations/storybook.md

 ## Getting Started

+### Step 1 - Install and Configure the Test Runner

-1. Follow [Storybook's instructions](https://github.com/storybookjs/test-runner/blob/next/README.md#getting-started) for setting up, installing, and configuring the test-runner if you haven't done so already.
+Follow [Storybook's instructions](https://github.com/storybookjs/test-runner/blob/next/README.md#getting-started) for setting up, installing, and configuring the test-runner if you haven't done so already.
 If you have already used or enabled the test-runner, you can skip this step.

+### Step 2 - Install the Visual Package

-2. Install this plugin in an existing project from the root:
+Install this plugin in an existing project from the root:

 ```sh
 npm i --save-dev @saucelabs/visual-storybook